lcary/nbd/README.md

 as converted with `nbconvert`.
 This tool wraps `nbconvert` in order to provide higher-level functionality.

-This tool is designed to be used in one of two ways: for diff changes to a notebook on demand, or to install as a git commit hook and allow diffing the files themselves.
+This tool is designed to be used in one of two ways: for diffing changes to a notebook on demand, or to install as a git commit hook and allow diffing the files themselves.